Guide to wireless broadband

-Wireless networking refers to having a 'wire free' computer in the house or office linked to a broadband connection.
-It is a method of linking all of the computers in one area (such as your home) to one internet connection through a wireless network.
-As the name suggests, by going wireless you do not need to have wires attaching each PC so they can share the internet connection - instead you use a wireless router which sends a signal to each computer using radio waves.
+Wireless networking refers to having a 'wire-free' computer in the house or office linked to a broadband connection.
+It is a way of linking all of the computers in your house to one internet connection through a wireless network.
+As the name suggests, by going wireless you do not need to have wires attaching each computer so they can share the internet connection - instead you just use a wireless router which sends a signal to each computer, simple right?

 Unless you've been living under a rock, you’ve probably already heard of wireless broadband, but why should you be interested in it?
-Is it really worth the extra expense to go wireless?
+Is it really worth the extra expense to get rid of all those cables?
 This section will help you decide.

 What are the pros and cons of wireless broadband?

-The most obvious advantage of wireless broadband is straightforward - there are no wires!
+The main advantage to wireless broadband is a pretty obvious one - there are no wires!
 This means that you can get rid of all of your network cables and remove a lot of unnecessary clutter from your computer space at home.

 Wireless also provides great freedom.
-As long as you have a laptop, you can make any room in the house your office because you should be able to pick up an internet connection - you could even surf the web in the garden as long as the weathers nice!
+As long as you have a laptop, you can make pretty much any room in the house your office because you should be able to pick up an internet connection - you could even surf the web in the garden as long as the weathers nice!

 Most new technology is also built around wireless internet including Voice over Internet Protocol, which allows you to have voice conversations over the web.
-This can offer huge savings compared to the average phone bill - and many broadband providers now offer internet calls as part of the package.
+This can offer huge savings compared to the average phone bill - and many broadband providers offer internet calls as part of their different packages.

 Most users have two main concerns with wireless broadband - security and health issues.

 In fact, wireless is very secure as long as you use it wisely.
 If you leave it open for any so and so to use you’re almost asking for trouble, but if you set a password that only computers on your network know to prevent other computers from gaining access to your network it’s as safe as houses.
 Also, most wireless routers come with a firewall that offers extra protection for your computer, so those internet viruses you always hear about are kept at bay as well.

 The only problem is that internet users close to your home could gain access to your bandwidth.
-To avoid this you must install a password called a Wi-Fi Protected Access (WPA) or Wired Equipment Privacy (WEP) key.
+To avoid this you should use a password called a Wi-Fi Protected Access (WPA) or Wired Equipment Privacy (WEP) key.
 Most modern wireless routers will have one of these security features included automatically.
 You can find this password on the back of your router, which is normally just a mix-match of random letters for complete protection.

-Of perhaps more pressing concern is the range that your wireless router offers.
+A more realistic concern is the range that your wireless router offers.
 Sometimes signals can suffer through thick walls, or dead spots in your home.
-To avoid this you can buy larger aerials or you can introduce more wireless access points.
+To avoid this you can buy signal boosters or you can introduce more wireless access points.
 The majority of users however, will enjoy the same high-speed access as they would through a regular wired internet connection, no matter where they happen to be in their home.

 How do you set up a wireless connection?

-The first thing you need is a wireless router.
-There are many broadband providers that now offer wireless routers free as part of a package or at a reduced price) as part of their packages.
+The first thing you’ll need is a wireless router, and thankfully most broadband providers offer one for free (or at a reduced price) as part of their packages.
 Click on our broadband comparison tool to find out more.

-This device is then plugged into the phone line and acts as the 'hub' of the wireless network - it is from here that all of the radio waves are sent to the other computers in your home/office space.
+This device is then plugged in and acts as the 'hub' of the wireless network - it is from here that all of the radio waves are sent to the other computers and devices in your home/office space.

-From there, every computer or device, such as a laptop, that you wish to connect to the wireless network will require a wireless network card.
-You shouldn’t have to worry too much about this, as pretty much every new device have these built in - but any computer or device that doesn't come with a wireless network card, will need one installing.
+Every computer or device, such as a laptop, that you wish to connect to your wireless network will require a wireless network card.
+You shouldn’t have to worry too much about this, as pretty much every new device have these built in.
+But, if you do happen to come across something without one, you will need one installing.
 They are relatively cheap to buy and installation is usually straightforward - you simply follow a series of instructions on your screen, as you would do with any programme.
-However, you must be careful to buy a wireless network card that will function alongside your router.
-Make sure they are compatible!
-In most cases it is best to buy a network card from the same manufacturer that provides your wireless router, as it’s likely they’ll get on a bit better than two different manufacturers would.
+However, just make sure that the card you are installing works with your specific router.
+Some good advice is to buy a network card from the same manufacturer that provides your wireless router, as it’s likely they’ll get on a bit better than two different manufacturers would.

-Another easier option is to buy a wireless USB kit, you still get a router as before but rather than putting a wireless data card into your laptop or PC you slot a wireless USB adapter into a USB port instead and it essentially does the same job.
+Another easier option is to buy a wireless USB kit, you still get a router as before but rather than putting a wireless data card into your computer, you slot a wireless USB adapter into a USB port instead and it essentially does the same job.

-Of course the key factor, to avoid frustration at a later stage, is to remember that your wireless router has a limited range, depending on how powerful it is - the more expensive the router, the more likely it is to have a wider range, but even if you have the most expensive router on the market, your service could still be interrupted if you have thick walls or areas in your home that the wireless connection simply can't reach.
+Of course something to remember is that your wireless router has a limited range, no matter how powerful it is.
+Now, the more expensive the router, the more likely it is to have a wider range, but even if you have the most expensive router on the market, your service could still be interrupted if you have thick walls or areas in your home that the wireless connection simply can't reach.